doitintl/tf-fundamentals-workshop-101/README.md

 ## Introduction

 In this full-day workshop we will look at some core mechanisms of Terraform.
-The beginner course will mainly deal with AWS resources in the context of VPC/Networking, Scalable EC2 Instances and relational databases.
+This beginner course will mainly deal with AWS resources in the context of VPC/Networking, Scalable EC2 Instances and relational databases.
 The present topics are not yet fully formulated - therefore, changes within the respective labs may occur or new labs may be added in the future.
 The labs assume functional access to an AWS account and a consistent toolset in the local development environment).
 The introduction to each topic will take about 5-10 minutes, the exercises about 30-45 minutes each.

 ## Repository Structure